Eddy Current Testing: A Guide

 In this kind of testing, inspectors have to be careful to avoid mutual inductance between the individual coils.

 Heat exchanger testing is one of the most popular uses for eddy currents.

-In this type of testing, inspectors use eddy currents to find defects in metal tubes, providing immediate data after a single pass through with a probe.
+In this type of testing, inspectors use eddy currents to find defects in metal tubes, providing immediate data after a single pass through with eddy current testing probes.

 Heat exchanger tubes